Banda

 - Interpretation Needs

-- Interpretation services are needed for Banda speakers in healthcare and legal settings, particularly in urban areas.
+- Interpretation may be needed for Banda speakers in healthcare and legal contexts.

 - Interpreter Notes